kix/evermed-test/README.md

 Returning the resulting file as an `UploadedFile` instance feels a bit Symfony-specific, as well as requiring Symfony-specific contracts.
 This limits the flexibility a bit, since the end user would be forced into Symfony ecosystem;
 what if those dependencies are unwanted?

+## Sidenotes

+* Symfony's `UploadedFile` class docblock clearly suggests that the class is intended for "files uploaded through a form".
+Feels like maybe we're misusing it?
+* Not quite clear what do I need `functions.php` for.